-This guide is for using CustomAvatar mod which requires you to create .avatar out of your model.
+This guide was written for the use with CustomAvatar mod version 5.2 and higher.
+This mod requires you to compile your avatar into .avatar.
 I use a VRM model as an example which does not mean that this is a VRM to .avatar guide, it's just an example.
 All you need is a 3d model you can import into Blender.

 If you have a VRM file then you might also want to check Virtual Motion Capture/VMC Avatar or LIV first since both software use VRM files and use blendshapes and dynamic bones (springbones in VRM).
 If you want to use it with customavatar follow this guide then.